Decatur Boulevard: Route

 Decatur Boulevard is situated in the west of Las Vegas and runs for roughly 25 miles along a north–south axis.
 At the southern end, at the junction with West Cactus Avenue, the road becomes Southern Highland Parkway.
-U.S. Route 95 delineates the road as South Decatur Boulevard and North Decatur Boulevard.
+Interstate 11/U.S. Route 95 delineates the road as South Decatur Boulevard and North Decatur Boulevard.
 It is crossed twice by the Las Vegas Beltway and provides access to the North Las Vegas Airport.
 At the northern end, it dead ends at a roundabout at the Clark County Shooting Complex.

 Part of the southern section of the Boulevard is known as the location of a number of live music venues.
 Notable places located along the road include Arizona Charlie's Decatur and an office of the Nevada Department of Motor Vehicles.

 South Decatur Boulevard has another section of road in Sloan, along with three other north–south roads, Cameron Street, Arville Street, and Hinson Street, off of Sloan Road acting as an access road to the Sierra Ready Mix South Plant.
 It is a dead-end road without any outlets.